MT4 FOREX Trading Robot Tips

 4. How to Make Money Management Corrections Manually

-If for some reason you ever need to restart MT4 (or Windows reboots your computer for you), your EA will lose trade count if no trades are open at the time on that EA but you can manually adjust for this temporarily deactivating Roulette Trader Money Management (change setting to False) and use the Fixed Lot setting until the EA opens the next trade at the correct lot size.
-Once the Fixed Lot trade opens at the correct lot size, reactivate Roulette Trader Money Management (change setting to True) and the EA will resume the money management correctly from there.
+If for some reason you ever need to restart MT4 (or Windows reboots your computer or VPS for you), your EA will lose trade count if no trades are open at the time on that EA but you can manually adjust for this temporarily deactivating Roulette Trader Money Management (change setting to False) and use the Fixed Lot setting until the EA opens the next trade at the correct lot size.
+Once the Fixed Lot trade opens at the correct lot size, reactivate Roulette Trader Money Management (change "RT_Money_Management_Active" setting to True) and the EA will resume the money management correctly from there.
 But there may be different scenarios you need to adjust for...

 For example, if a trade opens at Minimum Lot (say 0.01) when it should be higher in the cycle (like 0.06), add the additional 0.05 lots manually (using the same stop and limit price as the trade opened by the EA) and then disable RT Money Management and use the Fixed Lot setting for the next trade.
 But this is when it gets tricky because you'll need to know the result of the next trade to set the proper Fixed Lot setting.
 So, you will need to watch the trade closely to determine if it will win or lose.
 As an example, let's assume these are your settings for Consecutive Wins money management with a 7 unit cycle target...